bertrandcz/CrocO_toolbox/README.md

 ## License information
 ---

-See the [license](https://github.com/bertrandcz/CrocO/LICENCE.txt) file for terms & conditions for usage, and a DISCLAIMER OF ALL WARRANTIES.
+CrocO is licensed under CECILL-C, see [license](<https://github.com/bertrandcz/CrocO/LICENCE.txt>) for terms & conditions for usage, and a DISCLAIMER OF ALL WARRANTIES.

 DISCLAIMER: This version of CrocO is under peer review.
 Please use this software with caution, ask for assistance if needed, and let us know any feedback you may have.

-Copyright (c) 2020 Bertrand Cluzet, Matthieu Lafaysse, Marie Dumont.
+Copyright (c) 2020 Bertrand Cluzet.

 ## Other Contributions
 ---
+- Matthieu Lafaysse and Marie Dumont (PhD supervision)
 - César Deschamps-Berger (plotting routines, not used in the manuscript).